On behalf of the entire congregation, we want to welcome you!

 - being visible in the community through our faith and service, and using every person’s strengths and gift

-10:00 a.m. – Worship service, first Sunday of the month communion.
-Nursery care provided.
+10:30am – Main Worship service.
+Celebrating communion on the first Sunday of the month Nursery care provided.

 Worship at Bellevue UMC represents a “blended” worship experience.
 That means that the people gathered to worship God will sing together, pray together, and hear God’s Word proclaimed through readings from the Bible and a time of teaching or sharing.

 Children are very welcome at Bellevue UMC.
 Please ask an usher or greeter to help you find the nursery for your children for infants up to four-year-olds.
-There are also Worship Bags for children who remain with you during the service (See the Children’s Ministry pages for more information about children in worship and our nurseries.)
+There are also Worship Bags for children who remain with you during the service.
 There is a room we call the “The Lambs Room” with a restroom, changing table, and a toddler play area for families whose younger children need a place to freely move and make fun kid noises!
 Ask for the Listening device bag at the sound booth if you would like to hear the service.
 You can choose to use the ear bud so your child can calm down or use the small speaker so your child can enjoy listening to the service too.
 This enables parents to see and hear the service and keep an eye on their children.
 The Lambs Room is located in the Narthex area of the church.
 That is also the closest restroom to the Sanctuary in case your children need to visit a restroom during the service.
-Children in Kindergarten through Second grades have the opportunity to attend “W.O.W” (Wonders of Worship) after the children’s time.
-During W.O.W the children will have a lesson that corresponds to the scripture lesson used during worship.
-W.O.W is offered the second through fifth Sundays during September through May.

-Following the proclamation of God’s Word, the service moves toward our responses to God.
+Following the sermon, the service moves toward our responses to God and our thanksgivings.
 One way we respond is through the sharing of joys and concerns on our Prayer Concern cards and having a special time of prayer for specific needs and blessings.
 We also respond through sharing what God has given us back to the ministries of the church through an offering.
 Don’t feel any pressure to give unless God is leading you to do so.
-Following the offering, the congregation stands and sings a “doxology” (a special song of praise) and our response continues as the pastors invite folks to consider how God’s Word has affected them.
-The congregation them sings a closing hymn, the pastor offers a “benediction” (a word of blessing for the week), and the service is over.
+Following the offering, the congregation stands and sings a “doxology” and our response continues as the pastors invite folks to consider how God’s Word has affected them.
+The congregation often sings a closing hymn, the pastor offers a word of blessing for the week, and the service is over.

 Music during the service is lead by our music leader and a choir of church members.
-If you like to sing and want to participate in worship, please let us know as we always want to involve as many folks as possible.
+If you like to sing and want to participate in worship, please let us know as visitors are always encouraged to join the music ministry.

 After the service, we hope you will feel comfortable to stick around a bit and get to know people.
-We like to think we are friendly, but often times it’s hard to get to know one another.
-Church is about God and worship, but it’s also about community and friendship, so we hope people really experience warmth and friendliness at Bellevue UMC.
+Gathering to worship is about God, but it’s also about community and friendship, so we hope you will experience warmth and friendliness at Bellevue UMC.

-It’s our tradition to celebrate the sacrament of communion in the 10:00 a.m. service on the first Sunday of the month.
+It’s our tradition to celebrate the sacrament of communion in the 10:30am service on the first Sunday of the month.
 While defining the word “sacrament” would take too long here, you should know that communion is the time when we gather as a church to remember Jesus’ death and resurrection by eating bread and drinking wine (actually, grape juice, which is another story entirely.)
 After a prayer of Thanksgiving and the reciting of the Lord’s Prayer, you will be invited by our ushers to come forward and take part in the meal.
 The United Methodist Church believes in “open communion,” which means that all are invited to participate regardless of whether you are a member or not.
-We believe that God’s will be present with you in the meal even if you don’t fully understand the significance of the act.
-Because communion is so important to our faith community, a short communion service is offered on the remaining Sundays in the Chapel at 8:30 a.m.
+We believe that God will be present with you in the meal even if you don’t fully understand the significance of the act.
+Because communion is so important to our faith community, a short communion service is offered on Sundays in the Chapel at 9:00am.

 That’s about it.
 We truly work toward making our services a place where God is present.
 We hope you will join us in seeking after God in worship.